uwegeercken/datagenerator2/README.md

 # datagenerator2

+The datagenerator tool is currently (May '23) under development.
+Additional features and capybilities will be added over time.

 The datagenerator tool allows to generate random data.
+The aim is to have a tool that generates data in a way which is flexible enough to satisfy the needs of developers or analysts or anybody else who needs some sort of test data - possibly with dependencies between individual fields and variying/definable distribution of field values.

 The tool requires a yaml file which contains various configuration attributes, plus a numeric value which defines how many rows of data to generate.

 ## Features
 - select random values from word lists
-- generate random strings (to be implemented)
+- generate random strings, numbers or dates (to be implemented)
-- generate data according to a given regular expression (to be implemented)
+- generate random data according to a given regular expression (to be implemented)
-- export generated rows of data in CSV, Json or Parquet format (to be implemented)
+- export rows of generated data in CSV, Json or Parquet format (to be implemented)
 ### Word lists
 Word lists allow to define values for certain categories such as "weekdays", "seasons", "car types", "first names", etc. the generator will randomly pick a value from the configured word lists.
 Word lists are simple text files where each row contains one value.

 Using word lists offers a few advantages:
-- word lists can be stored in a directory hierarchy where e.g. different directories defined the same word lists but in different languages
+- word lists can be stored in a directory hierarchy where e.g. different directories defined the same word lists but in different languages or the structure deinfes word lists for different environments (test/production)
 - word lists can be created from a data extract from a database
 - word lists can be constructed from a script processing a data file or consuming a Rest API
 - word lists can be changed or enahnced using a simple text editor